-Vehicular emission is kept under control by regularly monitoring the vehicles.
+Vehicular emission is kept under control by regularly monitoring & maintenance of vehicles.
 Overloading of vehicles is avoided during mineral transport.
-Adequate maintenance of vehicles is done.
 All the vehicles during transport of material covered with tarpaulin sheet.
 In future, the mineral transportation will be done by Pipe conveyor.

-Transportation of mineral (Coal) in covered truck
+Transportation of mineral